Preparing for Your Hospital Stay

 powder, oil or lotion for massage

-own pillow - with coloured pillow case
+own pillow, with coloured pillow case

 gum, hard candy

-camera and film
+camera (and film if needed)

 change for vending machine